Japan’s Mitsubishi, energy body join Gates’ nuclear project

 TOKYO (AP) — Mitsubishi Heavy Industries and the Japan Atomic Energy Agency have signed an agreement to participate in a next-generation nuclear energy project with TerraPower, a company started by Bill Gates.

-The memorandum of understanding calls for cooperation in developing advanced nuclear technologies, Mitsubishi Heavy said Thursday.
+The memorandum of understanding signed Wednesday calls for cooperation in developing advanced nuclear technologies, Mitsubishi Heavy said.

 Located in Kemmerer, in western Wyoming’s desert highlands, the demonstration project will use a nontraditional, sodium-cooled nuclear reactor.
 It will hire workers from a local coal-fired power plant scheduled to close soon.